 Protect your whānau

-If you’re Māori, Pacific, or a former refugee aged 50 or older and living in Otago and Southland, now’s a good time to think about getting your flu vaccine.
-Its FREE!
+If you’re Māori, Pacific, or a former refugee aged 50 or older and living in Otago and Southland, the flu vaccine is FREE!

-Keep an eye out for flu vaccination clinics popping up in your area at local pharmacies, GP practices and health care providers, some of these may even be outside of normal working hours.
+Keep an eye out for flu vaccination clinics popping up in your area at local pharmacies, GP practices and hauora or Pacific healthcare providers, some of these may even be outside of normal working hours.

 If you’re 50+, now’s a great time to get protected and its free for Māori, Pacific and former refugees in Otago and Southland.